danibram/mocker-data-generator/README.md

 Every model should contains the specified fields, ***right now not support more levels***.
 Every key should be the final key:

 - ***Normal string***: indicates the key.
-- ***Comaseparated string***: indicates that there is a conditional, before the coma you must specify a conditional (you have all level fields generated in this moment)
+- ***Comaseparated string***: indicates that there is a conditional, before the coma you must specify a conditional (you have all level fields generated in this moment), then you must specify the field if the conditional is true see the example.

 Inside every value you can put: